TadMSTR/AnberThemes/README.md

 https://github.com/Jetup13

 Instructions to use
-Place AnberThemes.sh and AnberThemes folder in /roms/tools and add the following line to /etc/fstab
+Place AnberThemes.sh and AnberThemes folder in /roms/tools and add the following line to /etc/fstab then reboot
 /roms/tools /opt/system/Tools        none    bind